 Write your own version.
 Follow your ear, even toggling tones around.
 If you hear it, find it → listen to how the chords ring.
 For the A, try toggling the 2 string to an open.
 For D, try the 1 string toggled to open.

-We can mix the voicings within a ‘neighborhood’ [we call them fretboard zones → same for reading].
+We can mix the voicings within a ‘neighborhood’.
+We call them fretboard zones.
+We use a slightly different division for reading].

 These are our basic E, A, & D chords.
 Easy.